vidaaudrey/program-bdd-demo/README.md

 ```
  To be able to see the report at codecov, we'll need to push the repo to github first, then visit [https://codecov.io/gh/vidaaudrey/program-bdd-demo](https://codecov.io/gh/vidaaudrey/program-bdd-demo) to get the repository token (remember to change the repo name to yours).

- To store the token in the node env, run `export CODECOV=[your repo token]`, then add below script to package.json to upload the coverage report to codecov.
+ To store the token in the node env, run `export CODECOV-TOKEN=[your repo token]`, then add below script to package.json to upload the coverage report to codecov.
  ```
- "report-coverage": "codecov -t process.env.CODECOV"
+ "report-coverage": "codecov"
  ```

 ## 03. Semantic Release, Git Commit Hook, Commitizen